Steam Piping Tutorial

 Equalizer

 The equalizer does exactly what it says.
-It will equalize the pressure between the header, supply side of the boiler, and the return side of the boiler.
-As the header builds steam pressure most of the steam goes out the system risers.
+It will equalize the pressure between the header, the supply side of the boiler, and the return side of the boiler.
+As the header builds steam pressure, most of the steam goes out through the system risers.
 The balance pushes into the equalizer.
-The equalizer has a water volume as high as the water level in the boiler.
+The equalizer has a water volume equal to the water level in the boiler.
 The steam pressure pushes down on the water in the equalizer.
-If there is 1 lb. of pressure in the boiler and header there is one lb. of pressure pushing down on the water in the equalizer.
+If there is one lb. of pressure in the boiler and header, there is one lb. of pressure pushing down on the water in the equalizer.
 This creates equal pressure on the supply and return of the boiler.
-When the supply and return have the same pressure, the water will stay in the boiler.
+When the supply and return pressures are equal, the water will remain in the boiler.

 Click the BACK button